-- NEW: Militia leader accuses the U.S. of violating international maritime law by seizing tanker
+- Militia leader accuses the U.S. of violating international maritime law by seizing tanker

 - Libya says it asked for U.S. help, thanks Washington for sending in SEALs